Switzerland Job Search

 The Internet is now the best place to access information about employment in Switzerland.
 However, it is always better to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 While some work in Switzerland requires strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
 In the IT sector, for example, there is a fair chance of finding a job when you are capable of just speaking English.
 Many Swiss speak and understand English.
 English is commonly used in business.
 Not speaking the local language will not necessarily hurt you.

 When applying for jobs in Switzerland, you may use either English, one of the official languages or other foreign languages, depending on the company and your fluency.
-Foreign job seekers are expected to have at least a basic understanding of local language because its knowledge is considered necessary to cope with daily office life and life outside work.
+Foreign job seekers are expected to have at least a basic understanding of the local language because its knowledge is considered necessary to cope with daily office life and life outside work.